egaumer/torah/exodus/yitro.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Question 1** </span><br/><br/>God’s commandments are all about protecting and providing for us.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Question 1** </span><br/><br/>God’s commandments are all about protecting and providing for us.
 In the first commandments, or words, God is showing us whom to worship, _Yhwh_ alone, and how to worship (no idols, no distractions).
 Can you fill in the rest of the commandments with what is God protecting in commands 2-10?
 (Can you name them in 1-2 words?)
 I’ll give you a start: in #3 God is protecting His name.

 &nbsp;